Composing Linear Layers from Irreducibles: Conclusions and Future Work

-We show that the functionality of standard linear layers can be expressed with exponentially fewer parameters---$\mathcal{O}(\log^2 d)$ versus $\mathcal{O}(d^2)$---while maintaining competitive performance when applied to attention mechanisms in modern LLMs.
-The underlying algebraic structure suggests a rich compositional hierarchy, where geometric primitives combine through rotor operations to produce richer transformations.
-These conceptual results open several promising directions including the development of interpretable architectures and parameter-efficient models that leverage this compositional structure.
-Beyond LLMs, our results have connections to statistical models requiring interaction decomposition, such as ANOVA \citep{st1989analysis}, multivariate analysis \citep{mardia2024multivariate}, and mechanisms to approximate Shapley features \citep{chen2023harsanyinet}.
+We show that the functionality of standard linear layers can be expressed with exponentially fewer parameters, $\mathcal{O}\left(\log^2 d\right)$ versus $\mathcal{O}\left(d^2\right)$, while maintaining competitive performance when applied to attention mechanisms in modern LLMs.
+In particular, our experiments on 1--1.5B parameter models demonstrate that rotor-based modules can effectively reproduce the behavior of dense linear layers when trained in isolation, while our end-to-end experiment on \texttt{FMNIST} shows their feasibility when trained jointly with the rest of the network from scratch.
+The underlying algebraic structure reveals a rich compositional hierarchy, where geometric primitives combine through rotor operations to form expressive yet compact transformations.
+This is achieved by mapping bivector parameters to their corresponding rotor operations.
+These insights open several promising directions, including the development of interpretable architectures and parameter-efficient models that leverage this compositional structure.
+Beyond that, our framework connects to statistical models involving interaction decomposition, such as ANOVA \citep{st1989analysis}, multivariate analysis \citep{mardia2024multivariate}, and mechanisms to approximate Shapley features \citep{chen2023harsanyinet}.
+For example, modeling high-order dependencies in statistical learning often suffers from exponential parameter growth.
+While ideas such as Tucker tensor decomposition \citep{li2018tucker} factorize the full coefficient tensor, our framework offers an alternative by mapping $k$ predictor variables to a multivector $X$ and modeling the response variable via a rotor transformation as $\hat{y} = \langle \exp(a) X \exp(b)^\dagger \rangle_0$ learned from $\mathcal{O}(k^2)$, where ($a, b$) are learned bivectors from our algorithms.
+This constructs interaction spaces through the composition of 2-way primitives.

+\paragraph{Practical considerations.} Our current implementation remains computationally demanding, since it does not yet exploit the inherent sparsity or algebraic structure of rotor decompositions (see Appendix~\ref{apdx:limitations} for a discussion of limitations).
+In parallel, a promising direction is to leverage these ideas to mitigate memory bandwidth bottlenecks that dominate large-model inference.
+As noted in \citet{davies2025efficientllminferencebandwidth}, (i) memory capacity requirements for frontier LLMs exceed hundreds of gigabytes, and (ii) memory bandwidth, rather than compute, is the primary bottleneck for inference throughput.
+Our approach directly addresses (ii): instead of loading millions of dense-layer weights from memory, rotor layers can, in principle, synthesize them on-chip from a small set of geometric parameters, effectively trading compute for memory bandwidth.
+Future work will focus on developing sparse and hardware-aware Clifford kernels to realize these gains in practice and on extending the framework to full-model training and dynamic rotor composition for scalable deployment.